acapozucca/devops/pipeline/s3-automate-deploy/README.md

-# 2- Automate deployment process
+# 3- Automate deployment process

 ## Assumptions/Pre-requisites

 1. The integration server configured in [automate build process](../s2-automate-build/README.md) is up and running.

-2. A virtual machine (VM) named `stage-vm` is up and running.
+2. A virtual machine (VM) named stage-vm is up and running.

 *Notes:*<br>
-- The `Vagrantfile` required to create and run the `stage-vm` VM is provided in this repo.
+- The Vagrantfile required to create and run the stage-vm VM is provided in this repo.
 See inside directory:<br>

-``cd ~/<git_root_folder>/devops/pipeline/s3-automate-deploy/stage-vm``
+`cd ~/<git_root_folder>/devops/pipeline/s3-automate-deploy/stage-vm`

 ## Deploy on a stage environment

-The objective is to deploy the candidate for the `MavenHelloWorldProject` (used in the previous steps of the tutorial) into a deploy environment.
+The objective is to deploy the candidate for the MavenHelloWorldProject (used in the previous steps of the tutorial) into a deploy environment.

 ### Strategy 1